Calories: 680 kcal each (1,359kcal total)

 Hey, if it fits your macros and calorie budget, there is absolutely nothing wrong with getting in all the yummy nutrients from this plate.
 The combo works perfectly.
 The hot rich flavour of the saucy lamb against some slightly crisped buttery New Potatoes, highlighted with Rosemary and balanced with a veg trio of buttery Leeks, tender Broccolini and fresh Carrots.

-What (for Two)
+Ingredients (for Two)

 - Half Shoulder of Lamb – approx 650g total weight (with bone)